Paulina, New Jersey

-Paulina is an unincorporated community located in Blairstown in Warren County, New Jersey, United States.
+Paulina is an unincorporated community located in Blairstown in Warren County, in the U.S. state of New Jersey.

 Paulina is located on the Paulins Kill, approximately 1 mi east of downtown Blairstown.

 History

 Around 1768, William Armstrong constructed a grist mill there, which remained for more than a century.
 A second grist mill was constructed in Paulina in 1783 by Peter B. Shafer.
 That mill was later used as an axe-helve factory and saw mill.

 By 1851, Paulina had a post office, and by 1882 the population was 110.
 In 1890, a grist mill was still located there.

+In 1895, the Paulina Dam, also known as the Paulina Lake Dam, was built on the Paulins Kill.
+Rated a "significant hazard" by the New Jersey Department of Environmental Protection, the process of removing it started in December 2023.
+The removal was completed in 2024.

 Today

 The Paulinskill Valley Trail, a 30 mi long recreational rail trail following the former route of the New York, Susquehanna and Western Railway, passes through Paulina.